-Hispanic Scholarship Program - Park University will match up to \$500/year for each Greater Kansas City Hispanic Scholarship Fund recipient.
+HISPANIC SCHOLARSHIP PROGRAM - Park University will match up to \$500/year for each Greater Kansas City Hispanic Scholarship Fund recipient.
 This matching scholarship is limited to 20 applicants at Park University.
 Contact the Greater Kansas City Hispanic Scholarship Fund c/o LNESC, 3435 Broadway, Suite L-9, Kansas City, MO 64111.
 Deadline is March 1.
-(Parkville)
+(PARKVILLE)

-Park University/Park Hill Endowment Scholarship - This scholarship is designed to attract the conscientious student who has demonstrated academic ability and perseverance while completing high school coursework.
-This scholarship recognizes the academic potential of students who do not meet Park Hill High School's traditional standards for academic awards.
+PARK UNIVERSITY/PARK HILL ENDOWMENT SCHOLARSHIP - This scholarship is designed to attract the conscientious student who has demonstrated academic ability and perseverance while completing high school coursework.
 At present, this \$1,000 scholarship, which can only be used at Park University, is non-renewable.
 As endowment funds grow, scholarship criteria are subject to change annually.
 Contact the Park Hill School District Education Foundation at (816) 741-1521 ext 336 or 364 for scholarship guidelines and application form.
-The deadline for application is March 7.
-(Parkville)
+The deadline for application is March 6.
+(PARKVILLE)

-Peace Studies Scholarship - This scholarship is offered to a Park University student by Peace Works (affiliated with Peace Action) in Kansas City.
+PEACE STUDIES SCHOLARSHIP - This scholarship is offered to a Park University student by Peace Works (affiliated with Peace Action) in Kansas City.
 The scholarship is for a student who:

-- 1. Is a Peace Studies minor candidate with an overall 2.50 GPA - 2.
-Is willing to take part in a peace and justice project mutually agreed upon with PeaceWorks - 3.
-Has financial need as demonstrated by the FAFSA - 4.
-Demonstrates a genuine interest in getting involved in the peace and justice movement
+- Is a Peace Studies minor candidate with an overall 2.50 GPA; and - Is willing to take part in a peace and justice project mutually agreed upon with PeaceWorks; and - Has financial need as demonstrated by the FAFSA; and - Demonstrates a genuine interest in getting involved in the peace and justice movement

 For application information, contact Marjorie Palmer at PeaceWorks (816) 561-1181.
 Deadlines are August 1 for the fall semester and December 1 for the spring semester.
-(Parkville)

-Officers' Spouses Club Scholarship - For more information contact the Officers' Spouses Club at your military installation.
+(PARKVILLE) OFFICERS' SPOUSES CLUB SCHOLARSHIP - For more information contact the Officers' Spouses Club at your military installation.
 (MIL)

-Enlisted Spouses Club Scholarship - For more information contact the Enlisted Spouses Club at your military installation.
+ENLISTED SPOUSES CLUB SCHOLARSHIP - For more information contact the Enlisted Spouses Club at your military installation.
 (MIL)

-Irven and NeVada Linscomb Scholarship - Students must be graduates of North Kansas City or Liberty High School with a 3.2 GPA, demonstrate leadership skills and a solid work ethic during high school, demonstrate financial need, and participate in the work study program.
+IRVEN AND NEVADA LINSCOMB SCHOLARSHIP -Students must be graduates of North Kansas City or Liberty High School with a 3.2 GPA, demonstrate leadership skills and a solid work ethic during high school, demonstrate financial need, and participate in the work study program.
 Students apply directly to the Linscomb Foundation.
 Deadline is March 15.
-(Parkville)
+(PARKVILLE)